JOHN IMMERWAHR: YouTube tours of the Philadelphia Museum of Art

 DIFFERENT GENRES OF ART

-- America the Beautiful.
+- Landscapes: America the Beautiful.
 The Philadelphia Museum of Art has a wonderful collection of landscapes, painted by some of the greatest American landscape painters of the 19th century.
 They are breathtakingly beautiful, of course, but they also express the artists’ ideas about nature and about America itself.

 - Going Dutch.
 A tour of a single Gallery at the Philadelphia Museum of Art (Gallery 362).
 This tiny room contains works by many of the most important artists from the Netherlands in the 1600s, known as the Golden Age of Dutch Art.

-- What is Impressionism?
+- Impressionism.
 Most people like impressionist art but it isn’t so easy to define what it is.
 I use an acronym, E.L.B.O.W., to give a simple working definition, illustrated by impressionist works at the museum.